markdrehmann/Git-Er-Done/NOTES.md

 Things to do:

-- create a List class in JS
-- create a form in index.html for new lists
 - create the template for existing lists (includes form to add tasks)
   - button for deleting list
   - button to archive list